AMID Logo E-BAY Logo

 Levels for determination of the Country of Origin:

-Test question: NEW RULE FOR TEXTILE: If you cannot determine where sensational transformation had occurred, then the country of origin will be where THE LAST SIGNIFICANT OPERATION HAD OCCURRED.
+Test question: NEW RULE FOR TEXTILE: If you cannot determine where a sensational transformation occurred, then the country of origin will be where the LAST SIGNIFICANT OPERATION occurred.

 334 RULE: The COO will be where goods are wholly produced, wholly grown, and entirely made (1) OR where the record of tariff shift occurred (2).
 I.e., HTS# had been changed.

-For internationally shipping textiles where it had been neat to shape or wholly assembled.
+For international shipping, textiles had to be shaped or wholly assembled.

 If all this is done, then THE MOST IMPORTANT ASSEMBLY OR MANUFACTURING PROCESS HAS OCCURRED.

-If there are 2,3 or more MANUFACTURING PROCESSES, then do to THE LAST COUNTRY where it had been done.
+If there are 2,3, or more MANUFACTURING PROCESSES, then due to THE LAST COUNTRY where it was done.

 334 RULE by levels: